Attarintlo Akka Chellelu

-Attarintlo Akka Chellellu was an Indian Telugu-language soap opera that aired on Zee Telugu.
+Attarintlo Akka Chellellu is an Indian Telugu language soap opera that aired on Zee Telugu.
 It starred Chaitra Rai in a dual role with Madhubabu and Akarsh.
 On 2021, Chaitra Rai's Dharani and Sravani roles was replaced by Bhoomi Shetty and Navya Rao respectively.
-The series premiered on 25 March 2019 and was remade in Tamil as Rettai Roja on Zee Tamil.
-The series was concluded on 29 May 2021.
+The series premiered on 25 March 2019 and concluded on 29 May 2021.
+It was remade in Tamil as Rettai Roja on Zee Tamil.

 Plot

 It revolving around twin sisters Sravani and Dharani.
 Sravani hates Dharani and dreams to be the queen of her world, while Dharani strives to protect her family from evil.

-Sravani and Dharani, twin sisters hail from a lower middle-class family, where their father works several odd jobs to give them a better life.
-Sravani is a self-centred and ambitious girl who has no worries.
-While Dharani is considerate in nature as she recognizes the challenges and sacrifices made by their father to educate and raise them.
-Dharani forfeits her education and other comforts for Sravani to pursue her higher studies and lead a comfortable life, in order to lessen the burden of their father.
-Sravani grows up to achieve all her dreams and become a lawyer.